 Reducing harm; providing better services to our communities; protecting the most vulnerable people in Essex; data is very powerful when combined with the lived experience, and the opportunities to use data for good are exciting when data is shared and used ethically.

-ecda is looking for specialist and lay volunteers to serve on the DEC.
-Recruitment has been taking place throughout January and February for data science specialists, ethicists, academics with interest in the ethical use of technology, human rights advocates, and those with expertise in public sector and/or police ethics, social policy, IT, change management, research methods, health policy, regulatory frameworks, sociology, criminology, general or digital ethics and moral philosophy.
+Volunteers will join the existing 10 Committee members who together have a range of skills that include data science, ethics, ethical use of technology, human rights, public sector and/or police ethics, social policy, IT, change management, research methods, health policy, regulatory frameworks, sociology, criminology, general or digital ethics and moral philosophy.

-It is anticipated that interviews will be held in April, and every effort will be made to be flexible to allow applicants to attend around their other commitments.
+Interviews will be held in April and May, and every effort will be made to be flexible to allow applicants to attend around their other commitments.